Toric configuration spaces: the bipermutahedron and beyond: Introduction

 The freedom to choose a tropical scaffold affords great flexibility.
 This is by design: the resulting class of configuration spaces is broad enough to include both the bipermutahedral variety and the square of the permutahedral variety.

 Despite this flexibility, there is an open structural question.
 Tropical scaffolds form an inverse system: a refinement of a scaffold is again a scaffold.
-For $d=1$ and $n$ fixed, this inverse system has a unique minimal scaffold, whose associated configuration space is the permutahedral variety (Section~\ref{sec: permutahedron}).
+For $d=1$ and $n$ fixed, this inverse system has a unique minimal element, whose associated configuration space is the permutahedral variety (Section~\ref{sec: permutahedron}).
 This singles out permutahedral varieties amongst all toric Deligne--Mumford stacks.
 For $d \geq 2$ there are multiple minimal scaffolds.

-\begin{customquestion}{Z} For $d \geq 2$, characterise the toric stacks arising as configuration spaces associated to minimal tropical scaffolds. \end{customquestion} We conjecture that all such toric stacks are in fact toric varieties.
-The scaffold giving rise to the square of the permutahedral variety is minimal, while the scaffold giving rise to the bipermutahedral variety is not.
+\begin{customquestion}{A} For $d \geq 2$, characterise the toric stacks arising as configuration spaces associated to minimal tropical scaffolds. \end{customquestion} The scaffold giving rise to the square of the permutahedral variety is minimal, while the scaffold giving rise to the bipermutahedral variety is not.
 We suspect that the latter cannot be obtained from \emph{any} minimal scaffold, though at present we have no avenues for proving this.
+We also posit: \begin{customconj}{B} If a tropical scaffold is minimal, the associated toric stack is in fact a toric variety. \end{customconj}

+Besides the bipermutahedral variety, there are several other toric varieties generalising the Losev--Manin moduli space.
+Examples include the harmonic variety (see \cite{ArdilaEscobar} and Section~\ref{sec: harmonic}) and the toric stacks associated to root systems of type B, C, D \cite{BatyrevBlume} (we thank the anonymous referee for drawing our attention to these latter spaces).

+\begin{customquestion}{C} Which of the above examples arise as a configuration space $P_\Lambda$ associated to some tropical scaffold $\Lambda$? \end{customquestion}